markjcorrigan/markjcorrigan-DaveHNewMCVincLogin/README.md

 I set myself a challenge to convert Dave Hollingworth's Registration and Login course, created a while ago, to work on his new MVC framework, released this year.
 I do not say that I have understood all the issues as his MVC course now deals with a number of new approaches including an awesome router based on pattern matching and capture groups, a container, dependency injection, php v 8+ and declare(strict_types=1) etc.
-I still need to add in the javascript fine tuning for the pages but have struggled with this (due to jquery and validate being a front end solution is dated) and for now, I would rather focus on the php validation which I believe is working.
+I still need to add in the javascript fine tuning for the pages but have struggled with this (due to jquery and validate being a front end solution which could be slightly outdated).
+For now, I would rather focus on the php validation which I believe is working.
 The sql for the 3 tables is included and the .env example explains where you need to add in credentials etc.  I use Mailgun for the email solution.
 My code is working at this moment and I can register a new user and receive notification via my email as well as update my password if it is forgotten.
 My key challenge was working with the static methods in the Registration and Login course which I have converted to object methods using the constructor and dependency injection.